dimfeld/website/posts/sveltekit_with_storybook.md

 And more output...
 ```

 Despite the "Unable to find main.js" warning, it works!

+# Modern JS Syntax Problems

 Well, mostly.
 You can develop just fine for a while this way, but as soon as you use optional chaining or nullish coalescing, it falls apart.
 (That is, the `.?` or `??` operators.)

 You can sort of get away with it by using Typescript to convert these features into older equivalents, but
 Svelte's TypeScript support doesn't currently process the template, so a component like this one will still have trouble.